KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 reach the conditional expression check and discover that it's not time to run the rest of the body yet, so it returns.
-An expensive to calculate conditional expression can really starve the system of instructions becuase it's getting run every single **physics tick**.
+An expensive to calculate conditional expression can really starve the system of instructions because it's getting run every single **physics tick**.
 *It's good practice to try to keep your trigger's conditional check short and fast to execute.
 If it consists of multiple clauses, try to take advantage of :ref:`short circuit boolean <short_circuit>`